Shape

 top = ty 50 SQUARE

-top = translatey 50 SQUARE
+top = translatey 50 SQUAREtt n shape

-must be of the integer or float types and shape
+Returns shape translated by n on both the x and y axes. n must be of the integer or float types and shape must be of the shape type.

-Shorthand for the translateb
+Shorthand for the translateb function.

 Example: